nwokporochukwuebuka/test-app/README.md

    - Enhancing test coverage with unit tests for custom components and integration tests to ensure the custom-built bottom sheet and other UI elements behave correctly under various conditions.

 In summary, the approach focused on modular and custom-built solutions to maintain a lightweight app while ensuring flexibility and control over UI/UX elements.
 Challenges included creating custom components from scratch and ensuring smooth performance.
 Improvements could include optimizing state management and leveraging libraries that enhance animation performance without adding significant weight.

+Here is a link to the [Google Drive](https://drive.google.com/drive/folders/1EtjvhLocdhAjr2mKBKb3uKwE-pvkrrIL?usp=sharing) containing the `.apk` and `.aab` file